mdbauer/new-site/content/home/currentwork.md

 with Martin Hänsel, Moritz Drupp, Gernot Wagner and Glenn Rudebusch, CEPR Discussion Paper, November 2022.

+**Changing Perceptions and Post-Pandemic Monetary Policy**
+with Carolin Pflueger and Adi Sunderam

 **Corporate Green Pledges**
 with Daniel Huber, Eric Offner, Marlene Renkel, and Ole Wilms

+**Green Stocks and Monetary Policy Shocks**
+with Eric Offner and Glenn Rudebusch

+**Risk Appetite and the Monetary Transmission**
+with Maik Schmeling and Andreas Schrimpf

+**The Response of Prices to Monetary Policy: Firm-Level Evidence from Sweden**
+with Alexander Czarnota and Mathias Klein

+**Effects of Carbon Policies on Inflation Expectations**
+with Diego Känzig and Glenn Rudebusch

 **Cross-Sectional Skewness in Interest Rate Surveys**
 with Mikhail Chernov

-**Risk Appetite and the Monetary Transmission**
-with Maik Schmeling and Andreas Schrimpf

-**Changes in the Green Bond Premium**
-with Kerstin Lopatta, Thomas Tammen, and Ole Wilms